Loukya-1526/project_45sportsarena/README.md

 # project_45sportsarena
+<h2>File Structure of Project</h2>
+cpanel: Stores configuration files and settings related to your hosting control panel<br>
+softaculous: Related to the Softaculous App Installer, it contains scripts and backups for software installed using Softaculous.<br>
+htaccess: A configuration file for use with Apache Web Server.
+It can control high-level settings of your website.<br>
+wp-admin: Contains the files necessary for the WordPress administrative dashboard.<br>
+wp-content: This is where themes, plugins, and uploads are stored.
+Essentially, it's the folder that contains most user-generated and customizable data.<br>
+wp-includes: The core WordPress files that are necessary for the CMS to function but generally not modified by the user.<br>
 <h2>Hosting and Domain:</h2> I'm using Dashinfinity as my hosting provider because it supports WordPress, which is great for my online store.
 I've also chosen a domain name that fits my store perfectly.<br>
 <h2>Installing WordPress:</h2> WordPress was set up easily through Softaculous App Installer, a tool from my hosting service that simplifies the installation.
 <h2>E-commerce and Other Plugins:</h2><br>